-- Analysis—don’t be afraid to roll up your sleeves and deeply understand your data.
+- Analysis—roll up your sleeves and deeply understand what people are doing today.

-- Figure out ways of overcoming your own biases—they get in between you and creating a great product.
+- Learn to overcome your own biases—they get in between you and creating a great product.
 Confirmation bias, the availability heuristic & cultural biases are all good ones to fight.

 I grew up bilingual, which taught me how to bridge the gap between problem and solution…

 'Idea' and 'execution' are different languages, and when they're split up, they aren't enough.

 3. When you work in boxes, the best you can hope to build is a stack of boxes

 … because it turns out that the toughest problems—they're won in translation.